wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 This means the wheel is compatible with both PyTorch 2.8.0 and 2.9.0.

-#### Supporting Tools

-Tools that implement this feature:

-- must evaluate `abi_dependency` constraints during version and wheel resolution
-- must only select wheels whose `abi_dependency` constraints are satisfied by installed (or soon-to-be) packages
-- must interpret version values according to the matching rules specified above

 #### Non-Supporting Tools

-Tools that do not implement this feature:

-- must treat any wheel containing `abi_dependency` variant properties as incompatible
+Tools that do not implement this feature must treat the properties in `abi_dependency` namespace as incompatible, and should show a hint to the users.
-- must not attempt to install such wheels
-- should provide a clear warning message indicating that the feature is not supported

 ## How to teach this